Mandala of Green Tara

 Thu 21 to Sun 24 March 2019

-> with an optional 3-day extension incl. special sightseeing places! (more info will follow)
+> with an optional 3-day extension (25-27 march) incl. special sightseeing places!

-The course is offered in English and will be professionally translated in Italian
+The course is offered in English with an Italian translation

-In this extended weekend course at a typical Venetian Palace on a canal in Venice’s historical center, you will learn how to paint / color the Mandala of Green Tara (or Green Tara itself) according to the tradition of Tibetan Buddhist thangkas (Tibetan scroll paintings).
+In this extended weekend course at a typical Venetian Palace on a canal in Venice’s historical center, you will learn how to paint / color the Mandala of Green Tara according to the tradition of Tibetan Buddhist thangkas (Tibetan scroll paintings).